ironhack-rmt-materials/wd-lesson-guide-and-resources/module 3/w7d1 - g - mini-project 3 .md

     IMPORTANT:
     - if there's a group of 3, share with them the planning to rotate roles.
     - see "TEACHER | Week 7 README"

+    LT: consider the option of doing it in pairs.
 -->